jardel-vieira-wyrd/backend-silver/PROJECT_SETUP_GUIDE.md

   ✓ Logged in to github.com as <YOUR_USERNAME> (<YOUR_EMAIL>)
   ✓ Git operations for github.com configured to use https ✓ Token: *******************

+Verify Docker
+docker --version && docker info

+Expected output should show Docker version information and system-wide information about the Docker installation.

 ## Create Repository